JonyEpsilon/gorilla-repl.org/configuration.md

 You can pass configuration options to Gorilla on the Leiningen command line, for example `lein gorilla :port 8999` would change the port the web-app runs on to 8999.
 Supported options are:

 - `:port` : the port that the web-app runs on.
-Defaults to 8990.
+Defaults to an auto-selected free port.
 - `:ip` : the IP address to bind to.
 Defaults to `127.0.0.1`, which will allow only local access.
 To allow other computers (that you trust!) on the network access to Gorilla, bind this to a public IP address, or `0.0.0.0` to bind to all addresses.